RockyMountainDataScience/2018_fall_workshops/README.md

-# workshops
-Code and Data for Bi-Weekly Data Science Workshops Hosted by Rocky Mountain Data Science
+# Workshop Scripts and Data

+## Workshop 1

+In this workshop, you will need to download the template python script "helloworld.py".